 Starring: Bill Paxton, Christopher and Lynda Day George

-She would believe she's losing her mind if it wasn't for the strange coincidence that her boyfriend, Greg, is now missing a friend.
+She would believe she's losing her mind if it wasn't for the strange coincidence that her boyfriend Greg is now missing a friend.
 Tangled in this web of intrigue is a local mortician who maybe leading a Satanic Mass, and his bewildered son who merrily skips through his mother's grave after putting flowers on them.
 Could one of these people be the killer?
-Or is Christine really just inloosing her marbles?
+Or is Christine just loosing her marbles?

-The story of Mortuary juggles a fair amount of cheese and mystery, only the cheddar appears to be performing a lot better than the actual plot itself provided we get hammy roller-blade disco scenes, hammier scripting and a really dry ending that looks something like a cross between Psycho and Happy Birthday To Me.
-It's never that scary for this matter of a flaw but it did managed itself to be a little intense at times and it's charming given that you're into off-the-wall blurting, sleepwalking girls in nighties or is interested in seeing a young Bill Paxton do an impression of a demented Peewee Herman.
-Seeing that a supposed Black Mass resembles Musical Chairs that built up to nowhere, you would really think twice that this is a serious movie.
+The story of Mortuary juggles a fair amount of cheese and mystery, its cheddary nature performing a lot better than the actual plot itself provided we get hammy roller-blade disco scenes, hammy scripting and a really dry ending that looks something like a cross between Psycho (1960) and Happy Birthday To Me (1981).
+It's never that scary for this matter of a flaw but it did manage itself to be a little intense at times and it's charming given that you're into off-the-wall blurting, sleepwalking girls in nighties or is interested in seeing a young Bill Paxton do an impression of a demented Peewee Herman.
+Seeing that a supposed Black Mass resembles Musical Chairs that built up to nowhere, you would really think twice to see this as a serious movie.

-With all this strangeness going on, it did help go through the entire movie without being that bored with unproductive character development or waiting for the next stalk and/or kill scene.
-Mortuary's particularly dry as a slasher given its sheer focus on figuring out who the mad stabber is but nonetheless the chase scenes do made it worthwhile especially if your killer looked a lot like Captain Howdy from The Exorcist.
+With all this strangeness going on, it kinda helps us go through the entire movie without being that bored with unproductive character development or waiting for the next stalk and/or kill scene.
+Mortuary's particularly dry as a slasher given its sheer focus on figuring out who the mad stabber is but, nonetheless, the chase scenes do made it worthwhile especially if your killer looked a lot like Captain Howdy from The Exorcist.

 As weird as it is, Mortuary can be a fun movie when it fits your mood.
 Ignoring its unusual marketing (the video covers and one of its teaser trailers made it look like a zombie film), the film could be a choice addition to your collection, depending solely on how well do you take in your ham and cheese.